21isenough/LightningATM/docs/guide/edit_config.md

-##  Setting the config.ini and app.py file
+##  Setting the config.ini

-Basic settings are made in `config.ini` and the program is adjusted slightly in `app.py`.
+Basic settings are made in `config.ini`

-- New login on Raspberry Pi again via CLI: `ssh pi@192.168.x.x`
+- Login on Raspberry Pi via CLI: `ssh pi@192.168.x.x`

 ### Start ATM once to create the config.ini